argahsuknesib/EMSE_FrontEnd_Cours/3_vue/presentation/slides.md

 In order to get data from the backend, we are going to use a small library to easily do Ajax : axios.

 Note : this is one of the difference with a full fledged framework like Angular.
-Angular has already a built-in tool for ajax request.
+Angular has already a built-in tool for ajax requests.
 Vue is more modular, and let you use your own ajax tooling.

 ---